 The social debate about how to define these immigrants was long and complex.
 Some of these discussions included also race and skin color.
 Were those immigrants white?

 In the first part of the 20th century, being a white person in the US meant being socially accepted and trustworthy.

-All those people who didn’t fulfill that requirement would be excluded by social life and also political life.
+All those people who didn’t fulfill that requirement would be excluded from social life and also political life.
 In some cases, they couldn’t even get American citizenship.

 The long-lasting debate about the whiteness of Italian immigrants (as well as immigrants from other countries) very often led to racism.

 The racial identity concept was very strong at the time, and skin color was relevant for racial classification.